| Mexico

 combusted in fossil-fueled power plants.
 At present, there is relatively

+little wind and solar generation in Mexico.
 Several wind projects are in development in Baja California and southern

 Mexico.
 The Isthmus of Tehuantepec in Oaxaca has especially favorable wind